 Savannah Holy Church of God is a Pentecostal Holiness church.
 Our mission is to lead people to become fully devoted followers of God.
 Our vision is to create a community of authentic believers and to witness a city transformed by the life changing reality of the gospel as people come to know Jesus.
-Our is to see lives changed by the power of the Holy Ghost.
+Our goal is to see lives changed by the power of the Holy Ghost.

 In 1997, Rev. Ryan Ralston became the pastor of the Savannah Holy Church of God.
 Pastor Ralston is a graduate of OBI, Liberty University (M.Ed.), and ACCS (D.Min.).
 In 2017, he received his Ph.D. in Organizational Leadership from Piedmont International University.
 His area of research involves the study of servant leadership principles as an indicator for ministerial tenure, contentment, and success.
 He recently released his first book, Unlocked: Finding and Following God's Will in 2021.
 Pastor Ralston and his wife Beth have been married 30 years, have three children and two grandchildren.

 What We Believe